 La Calanque de Sugiton

 If there is anything that you absolutely must see when in Marseille, it’s Les Calanques.
+(I even published an entire post dedicated to these beauties and how to visit them.)
 Forever and ever, this will stand as one of the most beautiful places I’ve ever laid eyes on.
 The rock formations jutting along the Mediterranean Sea, the deep blue hues and warm sunshine provide the most halcyon atmosphere.
 Les Calanques translate to “rocky inlets,” and Marseille isn’t the only place to enjoy these majestic sights.

 But out of the several calanques I’ve visited, my favorite one is in Marseille.
 It takes about 45 minutes of transportation from Vieux Port to get to La Calanque de Sugiton.
 Here’s the best route from Vieux Port.
 Do dress for the part with sturdy shoes and a water bottle, as this hike is not for beginners.